3a1/Zodiak/USAGE.md

 ## FAQ

 **Q: Which versions of Windows does the cheat support?**
 A: The cheat supports Windows 10 and 11.
+All versions before windows 10 are not supported.

 **Q: Which version of CS 1.6 does the cheat support?**
 A: The cheat is developed specifically for the Steam version labeled **"Steam Legacy - Pre-25th Anniversary Build."**